Treasure Box (T-ara album): Release and promotion

 Treasure Box was released in three editions: Pearl, Sapphire and Diamond.
 Pearl is the normal edition, while the Sapphire is a first press limited edition, which comes with a DVD and the Diamond is also a first press limited edition which comes with a DVD and a photobook.
 On August 3, their second Japanese nationwide concert tour T-ara Japan Tour 2013: Treasure Box was announced.

 Despite leaving the group before the album's release, and not appearing on the cover, Areum's vocals appear throughout the album.
+The album's first singles "Sexy Love" and "Bunny Style" had their own showcase tours preparing for the main album tour.